Crime vs. Misdemeanor in Spain: Classification Guide 2026

 - Record: Cancelled after 2-3 years.

-3. Serious Offenses (delitos graves)
+3. Serious Offences (delitos graves)

 - Punishable by serious penalties (Imprisonment over 5 years, disqualification over 5 years).